Alex313031/ThoriumOS/README.md

 - **To use Crostini**, disable the Crostini-Use-DLC flag in chrome://flags and reboot.
 - If you modify any of the .ebuilds, DO NOT replace them with upstream Gentoo's, instead modify them in place.
 Some of the ebuilds have been modified to allow usage on CrOS, and some are slightly behind the latest version for compatability reasons.

-The .7z files in Releases contain **chromiumos_image.bin** which can be flashed to a USB Drive with https://www.balena.io/etcher/, *dd*, or *cros_flash* and booted on most processors supporting SSE3 or later.
+The .7z files in Releases contain **chromiumos_image.bin** which can be flashed to a USB Drive with https://www.balena.io/etcher/, *dd*, or *cros_flash* and booted on most processors supporting AVX or later.
 NOTE: NVidia is not supported. (yet)

 <img src="https://github.com/Alex313031/ChromiumOS/blob/main/ChromiumBook_black.png" width="256">